 Australia is an amazing country with tons to do and see during the schoolies.
 You don’t even have to break the bank to find things to do this summer.
 Read on for our list and plan your summer in no time.

 This is a great whole-day activity for the family who loves to be outdoors or wants to get fit.
 Instead of plopping your kids in front of the TV all day, take them to this mountain village.
 If hikes are too mainstream or if you want to try something a bit more adventurous with your kids you can head to Thunderbird Park.
 While this isn’t free unless your kids are under 4 years of age, it’s a valuable learning experience.
 Kids get to learn about archaeology and try their hand at it.
 You get to keep whatever you find, as long as it fits in the bucket provided.
 So, don’t expect to bring home a complete dino fossil, but maybe a piece of bone that your child can show off at school next semester!
+People who need quick cash loans apply for them at Jacaranda Finance because we have a quick decision on loan acceptance.

 The activities don’t stop when the sun sets because you can catch the sunset or go stargazing.
 Pack an evening picnic and head to The Knoll for some spectacular views of the horizon.
 Just remember to take your trash with you when you leave!

 Speaking of picnics, the Burleigh Heads National Park is an excellent example of fun things to do with kids this summer.
 Relax on the grass, dip your toes in the water or send your kids on an i-spy scavenger hunt for some of the popular animals.
 Just make sure you’ve taught them not to get too cuddly with these animals because Burleigh Heads National Park is home to water dragons, other slithery lizards, eagles and their feathered friends.
+Here is a reminder that if you need loan bad credit, Jacaranda Finance will consider your loan application.

 If you’re sick of the hustle and bustle of city life, maybe you just want to get away from it all and go somewhere quiet.
 Peaceful things to do with kids this summer include a visit to the Tallebudgera Creek.
 The calm waters of this creek empty out into the Coral Sea so not only is it beautifully blue, it’s mild enough for kids of all ages.
 The beach is small but it does offer a lot of shade.
 Older kids can go kayaking while parents can unwind and de-stress with a picnic feast.